quantumxiaol/generative_agents/README.md

 ```
 Replace `<Your OpenAI API>` with your OpenAI API key, and `<name>` with your name.

 ### Step 2.
-Install requirements.txt
+Install Dependencies
+This project uses `uv` for dependency management.
+Install all dependencies by running:

+    uv sync

-Install everything listed in the `requirements.txt` file (I strongly recommend first setting up a virtualenv as usual).
-A note on Python version: we tested our environment on Python 3.9.12.
+A note on Python version: we tested our environment on Python 3.9.12, but the project now requires Python >=3.12.

+### Step 3.
+Database Setup
+Run the Django migrations to automatically create the database (`db.sqlite3`):

+    cd environment/frontend_server
+    python manage.py migrate

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Klaus_Mueller.png" alt="Generative Klaus">   Running a Simulation
 To run a new simulation, you will need to concurrently start two servers: the environment server and the agent simulation server.